FiditeNemini/artcraft/README.md

 Webcam
 ------

+Update:

+This seems to work with some combination of reloading the driver (`./webcam/reload_driver.sh`), running VLC (maybe it sets the video buffer mode?), killing firefox, and starting random browsers and going to meet.
+Eventually it seems to work.

 Docs and software:

 - software: https://github.com/webcamoid/akvcam
 - wiki: https://github.com/webcamoid/akvcam/wiki/Usage-and-examples

-The configuration I use is as follows:
+The configuration I use is as follows (this may have changed with the new ini file):

 - /dev/video0 is the input
 - /dev/video1 is the output